 DiversifyChemistry.com

-I created DiversifyChemistry.com because I wanted to bring visibility to those from underrepresented groups in the academic chemistry community.
+I created DiversifyChemistry.com (in 2018) because I wanted to bring visibility to those from underrepresented groups in the chemistry community.
+I am incredibly grateful to Merck for funding the expansion of this site (in 2021) to include graduate students & postdocs as well as industrial chemists.

 Diversify Chemistry in the news: